sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 **Practice Exams**

 This should be your workflow:

-1. Get at least one practice exam done under exam circumstances (no distractions, music, etc.) Score it properly.
+1. Get the second PowerPrep exam done under exam circumstances (no distractions, music, etc.) Score it properly.
 This will give you an estimate of the score you might make.
+See the difference. :smile:
-2. If you haven't finished your Magoosh problems and reviewed them, finish and review them now. _Focus on getting your Magoosh questions done first._
+2. If you haven't finished your Magoosh problems and reviewed them, finish and review them now. _Focus on getting your Magoosh questions done._
-3. Then, start working on 3-4 more exams, and review the problems you do not get correct.
+3. Then, if you have the moola, purchase PowerPrep Plus.
+Work on the next 3-4 exams in the software (~$40/2 exams).
+If you do not, start solving 3-4 of the free exams.
+Review the problems you do not get correct, and resolve them in random order.

 You'll start to notice that some of the more obscure words are challenging.
-You'll have to take Ls on these; focus on the Pareto principle, and get the high frequency words correct.
+You'll have to take Ls on these for a bit; focus on the Pareto principle, and get the high frequency words correct.
+If you find that you're hitting the mid 160s on verbal and high 160s on quant, this is when you start working on the more advanced verbal flashcards.

 You will spend the rest of your time ~60 hours here.
-This is real crunch time and it is important to put in the time.
+This is real crunch time and it is important to sweat it out.

 <span style="color:blue">Exam day :sunglasses:</span>